 The Castello di Amorosa in Napa Valley is an authentic medieval Tuscan castle.

 We stayed at the Villaggio Inn and Spa in nearby Yountville.
 We rented our car from Hertz as per usual.
 You will need a car to get around in Napa Valley.
 Napa Valley have an excellent website geared towards making your visit easy to plan and enjoyable.
 (You would think all tourist bureaus would do the same!!).

 Disclosure – We did not receive any form of compensation from Castello di Amorosa for our visit or this review.
-This article does, however, contain affiliate links about which more information may be found on the disclosure page.

 The Terranea Resort in Los Angeles does not wow you so much as lulls you into a comfortable, self-indulgent experience.
 The gently swaying palm trees, the fireplaces lit up to ward of the nip of the Atlantic air, and the view of Catalina Island covered in hazy sunshine all provide sensory clues to your body to relax.
 It’s as if the warm wind is whispering in your ear “chillax bro, you’re in SoCal”.
 Although we only spent a few days of oceanfront bliss at the luxury hotel Terranea, we returned to London feeling as if we’d been away for a couple of weeks.